Microprocessors and Embedded Systems

 |Syllabus of computer exercises:|

-- Basic assembly programming.
+- Microcontroller programming.

-- Development support for time-critical applications.
+- Development support for time-critical application.

 |Syllabus - others, projects and individual work of students:|